 Let’s look at mammals specifically.
 The non-existence of parthenogenic mammals can easily be explained.
 Simply said, we need a set of chromosomes from the male sperm in order for development to proceed.
 This can be proven by experiments done in rabbits.
 One thing that a germ cell doesn’t have is centrioles (they’re lost during gametogenesis).
 In the rabbit egg, centrioles are built anew – this requires no external input, and is one of the steps that kicks off embryonic cell divisions.
 Theoretically then, the lack of centrioles is not a limit to the egg cell and it should proceed alone with its development (as it would do in a hymenopteran egg that will become a male) – but it doesn’t.
 There are no parthenogenic rabbits, not even experimentally induced, because the chromosome from the sperm (and the genomic imprinting, i.e. that certain genes will not switch on unless paternal genes are present) is missing.
 This is an issue with mammals and not with the parthenogenic fish because mammals have an overabundance of a protein called mos.
 When absent, automixis occurs (it usually blocks cleavage formation in the oocyte, therefore when present, the oocyte can’t go through automixis).
-The point is that Mary could not have gotten pregnant without having had at least one sperm cell in her vagina.
-And I sincerely doubt the ‘Archangel’ gently placed one individual spermatozoon in there.

 Just to make one thing clear: we can artificially induce parthenogenesis in mice by activating the egg, but the embryo will die and not grow to adulthood.
 Only the first few divisions will be achieved, until the lack of imprinting leads to abortion – experiments have shown that histones, the structures around which DNA is coiled, are lost, as the instructions on how to rebuild them are present in the sperm.
 Having said that, there is one case where a mouse adult has been developed parthenogenetically in the lab.
 What they did was basically simulate imprinting in the egg cell by simply transferring the relevant nuclear genes.
 I say simply, but this is an extremely difficult protocol and cannot yet be applied to anything other than lab mice.
 What it does show is that imprinting is absolutely crucial to mammalian embryonic development – and that this can only occur with the presence of a male nucleus.
-The case is pretty much closed: natural parthenogenesis in mammals is impossible, and Mary was a liar.
+The case is pretty much closed: natural parthenogenesis in mammals is impossible.